Study Permits

 • Western’s DLI number can be found on your Letter of Acceptance

 International students are responsible for applying for their initial study permit from Immigration, Refugees and Citizenship Canada (IRCC).
 Please visit the IRCC website for further information, document requirements and application instructions.
 If you are applying as an undergraduate student, you will require a provincial attestation letter (PAL) from the province.
-More information about that process will be available soon.
+Please see the PAL section at the top of the page for more information.

 Your current country of residence and status in that country will determine whether you apply online, by paper through a Canadian Visa Application Centre, or upon entry into Canada.
 Please note that only citizens of the USA and St. Pierre and Miquelon may apply for a study permit upon entry into Canada.